Data Warehouse Logical Design

 B. Incorrect: Merge joins do not use batch processing.

-C. Correct: Scan operators can benefit from batch processing.
+C. Correct: Scan operators can benefit from batch

-D. Incorrect: Nested loops joins do not use batch processing.
+D. Incorrect: Nested loops joins do not use batch

 E. Correct: Filter operators use batch processing as well.